Timeless Histories: Quantum Measurement and the Maximum Entropy Principle: Measurement postulates and the decoherence program

 In light of the decoherence paradigm, it would be tempting to simply drop the WFC out of the formulation of QM.
-However, that would not resolve the original issue of inconsistency due to concern of logical circularity articulated by M. Schlosshauer \cite{schlosshauer2007decoherence,Schloss_decoh}.
-Indeed, the decoherence program involves such steps as taking a partial trace of the density operator, which in turn relies on Born's probability rule.
-The latter effectively implies the WFC, as a way of measuring conditional probabilities of non-commuting observables.
-Thus, the decoherence program is currently viewed as an important consistency check for QM, rather than a major revision of its logical structure \cite{SCHLOSSHAUER2019}.
+However, that would not resolve the original issue of inconsistency, because of the concern of logical circularity, articulated by Schlosshauer and others \cite{schlosshauer2007decoherence, Schloss_decoh, ADLER2003135} and widely acknowledged within the decoherence program itself.
+Indeed, while the partial trace is definable as a purely mathematical operation, its physical reading within the decoherence program relies on Born's rule: the reduced density operator is interpreted precisely as the object that reproduces, via Born's rule, the correct probabilities for all measurements performed on the subsystem.
+Within the textbook formulation, those measurements are in turn described by the projection postulate.
+In other words, decoherence explains the dynamical suppression of interference and the stability of pointer records, but does not independently supply the probability rule, or the conditional state-update rule, needed to interpret the measurement outcomes: it presupposes the very measurement postulates it is meant to explain.
+It therefore cannot, on its own, replace those postulates; within the standard, collapse-based formulation, the boundary between the quantum and the classical domains must still be drawn somewhere, as emphasized in Fig.~\ref{fig:cut}(c).
+For this reason, the decoherence program is currently viewed as an important consistency check for QM, rather than a major revision of its logical structure \cite{SCHLOSSHAUER2019}.

-There are several proposals on how the measurement rules could emerge without being explicitly postulated \cite{vaidman2020derivations}.
-While their details vary, one of the most popular ideas is to derive Born's rule from certain underlying symmetry \cite{deutsch1999quantum, ManyWorlds, Zurek2018, SebensCarroll}.
-For instance, Deutsch \cite{deutsch1999quantum} followed by Wallace \cite{ManyWorlds} obtain it by applying decision theory in the context of MWI, while Zurek \cite{Zurek_RMP,Zurek2018} relied on the concept of "envarience" (entanglement—assisted invariance).
-These proposals however require a radical departure from the standard QM formulation and introduction of new fundamental principles.

-Another approach is mathematical rather than physical.
-It can be traced back to Gleason’s theorem \cite{Gleason1957} which establishes that Born's rule is the most natural way of introducing probability-like measure in Hilbert space.
-More recently, it was demonstrated \cite{galley2017classification, Masanes2019} that the standard measurement postulates represent the only option for assigning probabilities to pure quantum states, subject to very general probability axioms.
-While certainly important, this result does not resolve the core issue in the formulation of QM, as it effectively replaces Born's rule with the probability axioms.
-Once again, this implies WFC as a way of measuring those probabilities.